rancher/elemental-docs/docs/cluster-reference.md

 For how to select a `kubernetesVersion` please check our [Kubernetes Versions](kubernetesversions.md) page.

-A `machinePool` is a bundle of configuration with a `ObjectReference` so the cluster is deployed to those `machinePools` with the proper roles (etcd, control-plane, worker) with a quantity (how many nodes to deploy from this pool) and some extra configurations (rolling update config, max unhelthy nodes, etc...).
+A `machinePool` is a bundle of configuration with a `ObjectReference` so the cluster is deployed to those `machinePools` with the proper roles (etcd, control-plane, worker) with a quantity (how many nodes to deploy from this pool) and some extra configurations (rolling update config, max unhealthy nodes, etc...).

 <details>
   <summary>Example</summary>